Samuel Johnson (American educator): Yale College

 The next year was one of tumult.
-In November 1718, Govern Saltonstall forced the schismatic Wethersfield students, including a young Jonathan Edwards, to come to New Haven.
+In November 1718, Governor Saltonstall forced the schismatic Wethersfield students, including a young Jonathan Edwards, to come to New Haven.
 The Wethersfield students were surly and rebellious.
 Johnson attempted to teach them his Enlightenment curriculum, and the schismatic students complained that he was a poor teacher.
 They returned to Wethersfield in January, 1719.
-After the spring 1719 elections confirmed Saltonstall as Governor, the schematic trustees and students gave up and returned to New Haven.
-However, according to historian Joseph Ellis, "Johnson's presence precluded its reunification" so he was "sacrificed for college unity" and lost his job as tutor.
+After the spring 1719 elections confirmed Saltonstall as Governor, the schismatic trustees and students gave up and returned to New Haven.

+According to historian Joseph Ellis, "Johnson's presence precluded its reunification," so he was "sacrificed for college unity" and lost his job as tutor.
 Out of a job, he designed a new curriculum for a Yale now run by his friend Rector Timothy Cutler and Tutor Daniel Brown, studied religion and philosophy, and wrote up a book on Logic (1720), which may have been used as class notes at Yale, but was not published in his lifetime.

+Congregationalist minister

 In 1720, Johnson became Congregationalist minister of a church in West Haven, Connecticut.
 Even though "he had much better offers", he took up the position for the sake "of being near the college and library".
 There he, Yale Rector Timothy Cutler, Yale Tutor Daniel Brown, and six other Connecticut ministers, including the Rev. Jared Eliot of Clinton, and Johnson's friend the Rev. James Wetmore of North Haven, formed a group to study the Anglican divines and the "doctrines and facts of the primitive church".
 Their reading and discussions led them to question the validity of their ordinations, and the book group members converted from embracing a Presbyterian polity on ordination to an Episcopal one sometime in 1722.

 At Yale's September 13, 1722 commencement, in a very public and dramatic event labeled the “Great Apostasy” by American religion historian Sidney Ahlstrom, the nine member group declared for the episcopacy.
 After strong pressure from the Governor and their family and friends, five of the nine recanted, but Johnson, Cutler, Brown and Wetmore, refused to change their decision, and were expelled from their positions at Yale and their Congregational ministries.

 Johnson along with the others left the colony in order to seek ordination in the Church of England.
-As one of the now famous "Great Apostates" he was greeted warmly by the Church and University establishment.
+As one of the now famous Great Apostates, he was greeted warmly by the Church and University establishment.
 On Sunday, March 31, 1723, at the church of St Martin-in-the-Fields, "at the continued appointment and desire of William, Lord Archbishop of Canterbury, and John, Lord Bishop of London, we were ordained Priests most gravely by the Right Reverend Thomas, Lord Bishop of Norwich".
-He was also granted honorary master's degrees at both Oxford and Cambridge; Johnson was the first man born in American to receive an honorary master's degree from Oxford.
+He was granted honorary master's degrees at both the University of Oxford, where he was the first American awarded an honorary master's degree by the university, and the University of Cambridge.